MRucka/Drought-Watch/README.md

 [this article](https://www.researchgate.net/publication/274563892_Shadow_Detection_and_Removal_from_a_Single_Image_Using_LAB_Color_Space).
 However, only **RGB shadow removal has been implemented so far and it doesn't increase model's accuracy**.
 <br>
-See [this notebook](./notebooks/clouds_shadows_detection) for neat visualization of methods mentioned above.
+See [this notebook](./notebooks/clouds_shadows) for neat visualization of methods mentioned above.
 <br>
 However, we hope that the biggest possible game changer will be applying ideas from [this article](https://arxiv.org/pdf/1911.07747.pdf).
 The authors state that **ConvNets are not capable of learning some useful global features**.
 They precalculate features and inject them in the last FC layers. <br>
-A [script](../tests/haralick.py) for calculating the features has been already implemented, but calculations are presently too slow to use it while training on account of no vectorization (100ms vs 2s).
+A [script](../notebooks/haralick_performance.ipynb) for calculating the features has been already implemented, but calculations are presently too slow to use it while training on account of no vectorization (100ms vs 2s).

 ## What we have achieved so far
-We've developed a high-accuracy model by searching for the best hyperparameters and utilizing clouds detection mentioned above.
+We've developed a high-accuracy, 3rd place (77.08%) model by searching for the best hyperparameters and utilizing clouds detection mentioned above. <br>

 ## Environment
 The model was developed and trained using TensorFlow 2 and Google Colab Tesla P100-PCIE-16GB.